Data & Analytics · Senior level · Updated August 2026

 Name the metric your model moved

 Model performance numbers are table stakes; business numbers are the sell.
-A 28% drop in forecast error matters because sellers repriced and revenue followed.
+In the example's opening bullet, the 28% drop in forecast error matters because sellers repriced and revenue followed.
 Wherever possible, write the pair: the technical gain, then the business metric it moved.
 Settlement days, fraud losses, retention, budget redirected.

-Adoption is the most underrated number on a data scientist's resume.
-A model that 40% of sellers act on is a different achievement from one that serves predictions into a void.
+Adoption is the most underrated number on a data scientist's resume, which is why this example counts it.
+A model that 40% of sellers act on is a different achievement from one that serves predictions nobody reads.
 If people changed behavior because of your model, count them and say so.

 The experimentation story only seniors tell